dgaydukov/cert-aws/files/sa.md

 Keep in mind that for prod deployment it's better to use your own cloudformation script and manage infra with it, eb is good for testing purposes, PoC.
 With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use coretton as jdk (same true for other popular env like node.js/tomcat and so on..)
 You can use EB with Docker, you deploy docker file or built image.
 Use this when you want one docker per ec2 instance.
 If docker instance crushed/killed EB would restart it automatically.
-You can use multicontainer Docker platform for EB, in this case you will have multiple containers per ec2.
+You can use multicontainer Docker platform for EB, in this case eb would manage ecs cluster for you.
+So you don't need to manually create ecs and decide how many nodes should be running there.

 ###### DMS
 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.